 Understanding Shoulder Replacement Surgery

 The shoulder joint is a ball-and-socket joint made up of the rounded top of the arm bone (the “ball”) and the socket portion of your shoulder blade.
-During the shoulder replacement procedure, an orthopaedic surgeon will remove the damaged parts of your joint, like bones and cartilage, and replace them with metal and plastic implants.
+During the shoulder replacement procedure, an will remove the damaged parts of your joint, like bones and cartilage, and replace them with metal and plastic implants.
 This surgery is called shoulder arthroplasty.
 The surgery can be a partial or total replacement depending on what part(s) of the joint are damaged.

 What is Exactech GPS?